Vadapalli Chandrasekhar

-Vadapalli Chandrasekhar (born 1958) is an Indian organometallic chemist and the centre director of the Tata Institute of Fundamental Research Hyderabad.
+Vadapalli Chandrasekhar (born 6 November 1958) is an Indian inorganic and organometallic chemist and is currently a distinguished professor and the centre director of the Tata Institute of Fundamental Research Hyderabad.
 He is known for his studies on the chemistry of inorganic clusters and rings and is an elected fellow of the Indian National Science Academy National Academy of Sciences, India, The World Academy of Sciences and the Indian Academy of Sciences The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 2003, for his contributions to chemical sciences.